-Adding to the complexity, was a need to align every key decision with venture partners British Airways, as well as: –
+Adding to the complexity was a need to align every key decision with venture partners British Airways, as well as: –

 Want to know how?

-NB: The scope of this work excluded implementation of three new systems, including the new baggage handling system that failed, causing havoc for passengers with much bad press at the time.
+NB: The scope of this work excluded the implementation of three new systems, including the new baggage handling system that failed, causing havoc for passengers with much bad press at the time.